IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 Exercise

 Exercise is also very important.
 Studies have shown that regular exercise helps control stress and can improve digestive health.
+Exercise has many positive effects on health.

 Herbs

-Herbs such as dandelion and artichoke stimulate digestion.
+Herbs like dandelion and artichoke stimulate digestion.

 Other good herbs are oregano oil, olive leaf, wormwood, garlic and turmeric to counteract bacteria, fungi and viruses.

 For bacterial overgrowth or candida, you can also drink Pau D'arco tea.
+You can learn more about herbs.

 Supplements